Living in the Eighties, Part Two

 I played the shit out of the first three Psych Furs records (which I acquired one after the other in two short weeks because I REALLY liked them).
 “All of This and Nothing” was my favorite song for many years.
 I finally saw them live last year, and they didn’t disappoint.

 Chrissie Hynde was the coolest.
 She fled the midwest (Akron, OH) for London and worked at NME.
-She sang, played guitar, and was a part of the London punk scene.
+She sang and played guitar in the London punk scene.
 Living the Dream!
-Forming the Pretenders with James Honeyman-Scott (lead guitar, Pete Farndon, and Martin Chambers, she was an important role model for Gen X girls who wanted to rock along with the boys.
+Forming the Pretenders with James Honeyman-Scott, Pete Farndon, and Martin Chambers, she was a role model for Gen X girls who wanted to rock along with the boys.

 I can’t really do an 80s list without including the Smiths.
 Music fans tend to fall into different camps with this band.
 Love the band, hate Morrissey but love Johnny Marr and various stops in between.
 There is so much incredible guitar work from Marr and plenty of great lyrics from Morrissey from back in the day.
 There’s a lot more to this band than “How Soon is Now” for the uninitiated.